mickfuzz/phd4/chapters/holding/methodology_notes.md

-the following edited down from -

-chapters/planning/methodology_chapter/methodology_chapter_late_2020.odt.md

 # Methodology & Theoretical Framework Chapter

-Introductory Note: Chapter Contents
+the following edited down from - chapters/planning/methodology_chapter/methodology_chapter_late_2020.odt.md

 This also  chapter contains material from -- a start of an "emerging results 2020 chapter" -- reformatted to highlight and distinguish between theoretical framework and the methodology elements.

-Lots of work to do - may be best to start from scratch in a word doc - edit out graphics and reformat.

 ## Overview of structure